AdRoll’s Approach to GDPR and ePrivacy

 In addition, your retargeting campaigns may be reduced in reach, as some exchanges will only send bids and serve ads where there is a positive Framework consent signal.

 AdRoll Group collects various forms of user data in order to make advertising more relevant.
-Please refer to section 2 in our Privacy Notice for more information.
+Please refer to our Privacy Notice for more information.

 When collecting data through the AdRoll pixel and cookie, AdRoll Group is considered a ‘controller’ of data under the GDPR definition.
 A Data Controller means the natural or legal person, public authority, agency or any other body which alone or jointly with others, determines the purposes and means of the processing of personal data.